Preparing for Success in Music Theory

 - Key signatures in bass, treble, alto and tenor clefs.

 - Major scales and the three forms of minor scales starting on any given pitch.

 - Intervals and their inversions up to the size of a perfect 12th.

 - All root position triad qualities (major, minor, diminished, and augmented)

-For transfer students and students with AP credit you will not be required to take the Fundamentals Placement Test, but you must take the Advanced Placement Test.
-This exam is offered only once at 11:30-1:30 on Sunday, August 19th, Room 24 in Music Hall.
+Transfer students and students with AP credit will not be required to take the Fundamentals Placement Test, but must take the Advanced Placement Test.
+This exam is offered only once:

-Be sure to sign up for your ensemble auditions, (orch, jazz, choir) at times that do not conflict with the theory placement test as it is only given once.
+Be sure to sign up for your ensemble auditions, (orchestra, jazz, choir) at times that do not conflict with the theory placement tests as they are only given once.